munckymagik/x86-assembly-tutorial/README.md

 ![The stack](images/stack04.jpg)

-You might notice something a little weird here: we are calculating a higher memory address to reach backwards in the stack to where calling code placed our function arguments.
+You might notice something a little weird here: we are calculating a higher memory address to reach backwards in the stack to where calling code placed our function parameters.
 This is because stack grow downwards, not upwards as would be our intuition.
 This is just the way a processes memory is organised.
 Most of the time this does not matter, you can just visualise the stack growing up and shrinking down.
 The thing to remember is:

 * Positive offsets reach back towards function arguments and
-* Negative offsets reach forward to local variables.
+* Negative offsets reach forward to local variables

+The reason we offset by `8` from the BP, is that inbetween the function parameter and BP there are two values:

+* The return address - the address of the next instruction in calling code after it called our function (labelled `ret addr` in the diagram above)
+* The previous address of BP - we saved this when we called `pushl %ebp` at beginning of our function

 Now we reach the other half of the _stack management discipline_ - reseting the stack and returning: